Protection of Airspace at Leased Federal Airports

 The airport-operator company assesses applications and seeks further assessment from the Civil Aviation Safety Authority (CASA) and Airservices Australia.
 Please check with the relevant airport for any special requirements.
 The application and the assessments are then sent by the airport operator to the Department for final assessment and approval.

-For further information please contact the Aerodrome Precincts Section:
+For further information please contact the Airspace Protection Section: